Deep Learning for Time Series Forecasting

 In this new Ebook written in the friendly Machine Learning Mastery style that you’re used to, skip the math and jump straight to getting results.

-With clear explanations, standard Python libraries, and step-by-step tutorial lessons you’ll discover how to develop deep learning models for your own time series forecasting projects.
+With clear explanations, standard Python libraries (Keras and TensorFlow 2), and step-by-step tutorial lessons you’ll discover how to develop deep learning models for your own time series forecasting projects.

 About this Ebook:

 - Read on all devices: PDF format Ebook, no DRM.

 - Tons of tutorials: 5 25 step-by-step lessons, 575 pages.

 - Real-world projects: 2 large end-to-end tutorial projects.

 - Varied data: Univariate, multivariate, multi-step, and more.

 - Working code: 131 Python (.py) code files included.

 The Promise of Deep Learning for Time Series Forecasting